-- 3.3 Noncommercial speech and expression activities may occur on campus, either indoors or outdoors, where they will not disrupt the university's mission of instruction, research, or creative activity or threaten safety and security.
+- 3.1.
+SDSU campuses shall be open to noncommercial speech and expressive activities, subject to appropriate time, place, and manner regulations.
+Regulations may be created to ensure that the university's mission of instruction, research, and creative activity is not disrupted and that campus safety and security are not compromised.
+In drafting these regulations the intention and effect should be to maximize opportunities, in terms of time, place, and manner, for free expression.
+Regulation of noncommercial free speech and free expression activities shall be content neutral.
+All legal speech, even offensive speech is permitted.
+Noncommercial speech and expressive activities by students, faculty, staff and the general public may include but are not limited to: picketing, demonstrating and other forms of peaceful assembly, petitioning, leafleting, postering, the display of signs, tabling, chalking, music, dance, audio-visual and theatrical performances. - 3.2.
+Regulations may be created to assure that campus grounds and facilities are available in a fair and equitable manner that has the effect of encouraging opportunities for the expression of diverse points of view.
+Regulations may be created to avoid competition for resources required for such expression. - 3.3.
+Noncommercial speech and expression activities may occur on campus, either indoors or outdoors, where they will not disrupt the university's mission of instruction, research, or creative activity or threaten safety and security.
 Regulations may provide for the voluntary reservation of various outdoor and indoor locations on campus, although SDSU is under no obligation to provide or otherwise make available indoor locations or facilities.
 Individuals and groups who have made such reservations for a given date and time should be granted priority over those who have not.
 In allocating space and facilities that may be reserved, recognized student, faculty and/or staff organizations may be granted priority over individual members of the university community.
 Members of the university community may similarly have priority for use of space and facilities over the general public.
-However, regulations should be designed so that reasonable access to the campus for noncommercial speech and expressive activities is available to all, including those who may not have made a reservation in advance, are not a member of a recognized campus organization, or are not members of the university community. - 3.4 Additional regulations and reasonable restrictions, such as limits on amplification or decibel levels of sound, may also be established. - 3.5 Commercial expression, defined as activities designed primarily to sell goods and services or to promote the sale of goods and services, may be regulated by the President in accordance with Trustee policy to a greater extent than noncommercial speech and expressive activities.
+However, regulations should be designed so that reasonable access to the campus for noncommercial speech and expressive activities is available to all, including those who may not have made a reservation in advance, are not a member of a recognized campus organization, or are not members of the university community. - 3.4.
+Additional regulations and reasonable restrictions, such as limits on amplification or decibel levels of sound, may also be established. - 3.5.
+Commercial expression, defined as activities designed primarily to sell goods and services or to promote the sale of goods and services, may be regulated by the President in accordance with Trustee policy to a greater extent than noncommercial speech and expressive activities.